DataDog/documentation/content/en/opentelemetry/guide/otel_demo_to_datadog.md

 ## Overview

 The [OpenTelemetry Demo][1] is a microservices demo application developed by the community to demonstrate OpenTelemetry (OTel) instrumentation and its observability capabilities.
 It is an e-commerce web page composed by multiple microservices communicating with each other through HTTP and gRPC.
-All services are instrumented with OpenTelemetry and producing Traces, Metrics and Logs.
+All services are instrumented with OpenTelemetry and produce traces, metrics, and logs.

-This page guides you through the required steps to deploy the OpenTelemetry Demo and send its data to Datadog.
+This page guides you through the steps required to deploy the OpenTelemetry Demo and send its data to Datadog.

 ## Prerequisites

-The demo can be deployed using Docker or Kubernetes (with Helm).
-To complete this guide, make sure you have all prerequisites for the chosen option.
+To complete this guide, ensure you have the following:

-### General

-1. 6 GB of free RAM for the application.
-2. [Create a Datadog account][2] if you haven't yet.
+1. [Create a Datadog account][2] if you haven't yet.
-3. Find or create your [Datadog API key][3].
+2. Find or create your [Datadog API key][3].

-### Deployment choice
+3. 6 GB of free RAM for the application.

+You can deploy the demo using Docker or Kubernetes (with Helm).
+Choose your preferred deployment method and make sure you have the necessary tools installed:

 {{< tabs >}}
 {{% tab "Docker" %}}

-4. Docker
+- Docker
-5. Docker Compose v2.0.0+
+- Docker Compose v2.0.0+
-6. Make (optional)
+- Make (optional)

 {{% /tab %}}

 {{% tab "Kubernetes" %}}

-4. Kubernetes 1.24+
+- Kubernetes 1.24+
-5. Helm 3.9+
+- Helm 3.9+

 {{% /tab %}}
 {{< /tabs >}}